tingerrr/hydra/src/lib.typ

 ///   If the binding direction is set it'll be used to check for redundancy when an element is
 ///   visible on the last page.
 /// - paper (str): The paper size of the current page, used to calculate the top-margin.
-/// - page-size (length): The smaller page size of the current page, used to calculated the
+/// - page-size (length, auto): The smaller page size of the current page, used to calculated the
 ///   top-margin.
-/// - top-margin (length): The top margin of the current page, used to check if the curren page has
+/// - top-margin (length, auto): The top margin of the current page, used to check if the current
-///   an element on top.
+///   page has a primary element on top.
 /// - anchor (label, none): The label to use for the anchor if `hydra` is used outside the header.
 ///   If this is `none`, the anchor is not searched.
 /// - loc (location): The location to use for the callback, if this is not given hydra calls locate